ypatel2022/opengl-template/README.md

 4. You're all set to unleash your creativity and develop your OpenGL project! 🚀

+   Note: make sure you change your solution explorer view to `Show All Files`

 I hope this template streamlines your development process and makes working with OpenGL a breeze.
 Happy coding!
 If you encounter any issues or have suggestions for improvements, feel free to leave a pull request or a new issue.
 Enjoy your OpenGL journey! 😊